birajsilwal/birajsilwal/README.md

 - ⚡ Fun fact: ...
 -->

 ## Hi!
-I'm a student studying computer science and business at [University of New Mexico](https://www.unm.edu/)
+I'm a student studying Computer Science and Economics at [University of New Mexico](https://www.unm.edu/)

 ### Connect with me: